PS: Remember.. Evie never cooks from scratch.. instant noodles and salads are her normal meals.

 Season beef with salt and pepper, marinate for at least 30 mins

-Using a mortar & pestle or blender grind galangal, ginger, turmeric root,
+Using a mortar & pestle or blender grind galangal, ginger, turmeric root, chili paste and kosher salt into a spice paste

 In a dry heated pan, toast the finely grated coconut [meat] over low heat, keep stirring until golden brown.
 Allow to cool, then using a mortar & pestle, pound into a paste [called kerisik in Malay]